TimoLischke/WHO_TuberculosisReport/README.md

 Data cleaning & wrangling:
 Jupyter Notebook: data_cleaning.ipynb
-Dropping all unnecessary column, dropping all rows of years other than 2023 Adding contry iso2 and iso3 codes when missing Checking for null values and duplicates
+Dropping all unnecessary column, dropping all rows of years other than 2023 Adding contry iso2 and iso3 codes when missing to all additional data tables Checking for null values and duplicates
+Filling all missing values with NaN
+Merging selected columns of all additional data tables to the df_TB_burden on "iso3" Safe the cleaned and enriched data file as: df_TB_burden_enriched

+Exploratory Data Analysis:

 Project Presentation: